Single-pass Nystr\"{o}m approximation in mixed precision: Numerical examples

 We report results for $\mu=0.5$ in Figure~\ref{fig:mean-condition-number-estimated-bounds-all-problems-mu-05}; the results for different $\mu$ values are similar.
 The mean condition numbers are bounded by the mean estimated bounds and the preconditioning reduces the condition number when an appropriate $k$ is chosen.
-There is very little difference in the condition number regardless of the precision and it arises when there is a difference in the total approximation error.
-The estimated bounds however get worse with lower precision.
-The lower bound for half precision for all the problems and single precision for 494\_bus and nos7 problems or large $k$ values is equal to one and thus not useful. $b_\text{upp}$ and $b_\text{uppspd}$ either coincide or are very similar, except for the Journals and bcsstk22 problems.
+The difference in the condition number with different $u_p$ arises when there is a difference in the total approximation error.
+The estimated bounds get worse with lower precision.
+The lower bound for half precision for all the problems and single precision for large $k$ values is equal to one and thus not useful. $b_\text{upp}$ and $b_\text{uppspd}$ either coincide or are very similar.